meursyphus/ssgoi/packages/docs/src/posts/configuring-transition.md

 Let's break this down:

 - `from` and `to`: Define the routes for which this transition applies.
-- `transition`: The transition effect to use.
+- `transitions`: The transition effect to use.
 - `symmetric`: If true, the same transition is used in both directions.
 - `defaultTransition`: Applied when no specific rule matches.